Tr3V3rn/python-app/README.md

 ## Quality Assurance

 The pipeline includes provisions for SonarQube static code analysis (currently disabled due to server unavailability) and captures unit test coverage reports for quality metrics.
+The pipeline also include provisions for simulating E2E testing by calling the application API to verify returned information is accurate.

 ## Infrastructure Limitations